• Home

 • A vegan mango and black bean rice bowl with sliced red bell peppers, spicy pickled onions, and avocado.

-Start the corn mango salsa by dicing a mango into small bite-size pieces.
+Start the recipe by dicing a mango into small bite-sized pieces.
 Add it to a bowl with the drained corn.
 Finely dice the jalapeño to be much smaller than your mango pieces.
 Chop a ¼ cup of loosely packed fresh cilantro.
-Use the leaves and the tender parts of the stems, not the woody part of the stems.
+Use the leaves and the tender parts of the stems, not the woody parts of the stems.

 Diced mango, corn, cilantro, garlic, and jalapeno in a glass bowl not mixed together.